Climate of Madrid: Snow

-Over the passage of Storm Filomena in January 2021, Madrid was covered by an historic snowfall.
+Over the passage of Storm Filomena in January 2021, Madrid was covered by a historic snowfall.

 Snowfalls are occasional, happening only a few days per year.
 In January 1941, 8 snow days were recorded, the most for any month.

 From 7 January to 10 January 2021, Madrid received its heaviest snowfall in five decades; Spain's meteorological agency AEMET reported between 50 and 60 cm of accumulated snow at its weather stations within the city.